chyna-gvng/archcraft-i3wm/README.md

-# archcraft-i3wm
+# Archcraftify
-Archcraft on Arch Linux
+!Solving my own problem, Archcraft not booting but Arch does.